BoykoDmytr/Boyko.University.FeP-1/README.md

   - Ensure to input numerical values separated by commas or spaces for accurate calculations.
   - These functions provide essential statistical insights into the dataset, aiding in data analysis and understanding patterns.

+## Week 8
+- Complex Number Support

+Basic Operations:

+1. Addition: Adds two complex numbers.
+2. Subtraction: Subtracts one complex number from another.
+3. Multiplication: Multiplies two complex numbers.
+4. Division: Divides one complex number by another.

+Interface:

+- Real Part 1: Input field for the real part of the first complex number.
+- Imaginary Part 1: Input field for the imaginary part of the first complex number.
+- Real Part 2: Input field for the real part of the second complex number.
+- Imaginary Part 2: Input field for the imaginary part of the second complex number.
+- Buttons: Buttons to perform basic operations (addition, subtraction, multiplication, division).
+- Result: Display area to show the result of the operation.

+Usage:

+1. Enter the real and imaginary parts of the first complex number in the corresponding input fields.
+2. Enter the real and imaginary parts of the second complex number in the corresponding input fields.
+3. Click on the button corresponding to the desired operation (addition, subtraction, multiplication, division).
+4. The result will be displayed in the result area.

+Notes:

+- Ensure all input fields are filled before performing an operation.
+- Results are displayed in the format "Result: realPart + imaginaryParti", where "i" represents the imaginary unit.
+- Verify the correctness of results with known examples to ensure accuracy.

 # Project Task Decomposition
 - Develop user interface components for graph plotting
 - Develop core structure and architecture of the calculator application